tum-pbs/pbdl-book/overview-optconv.md

 Applying $\partial / \partial x$ once to $L$ yields the Jacobian $J(x)$.
 As $L$ is scalar, $J$ is a row vector, and the gradient (column vector) $\nabla L$ is given by $J^T$.
-Applying $\partial / \partial x$ again gives the Hessian matrix $H(x)$, and the third $\partial / \partial x$ gives the third derivative tensor denoted by $K(x)$.
+Applying $\partial / \partial x$ again gives the Hessian matrix $H(x)$, and another application of $\partial / \partial x$ gives the third derivative tensor denoted by $K(x)$.
 We luckily never need to compute $K$ as a full tensor, but it is needed for some of the derivations below.
 To shorten the notation below, we'll typically drop the $(x)$ when a function or derivative is evaluated at location $x$, e.g., $J$ will denote $J(x)$.

-The following image gives an overview of the resulting matrix shapes for some of the commonly used quantities below.
+The following image gives an overview of the resulting matrix shapes for some of the commonly used quantities.
 We don't really need it afterwards, but for this figure $N$ denotes the dimension of $x$, i.e. $x \in \mathbb R^N$.

 ![opt conv shapes pic](resources/overview-optconv-shapes.png)